Tomato fruitworm, Helicoverpa zea

 Life history and habits

+This species has a very broad host range that includes tomato, corn, and cotton.
+Tomato fruitworm is the common name when occurring in tomato, while corn earworm and bollworm are the common names for this pest in corn and cotton, respectively.
 Tomato fruitworm overwinters in southern Colorado as a pupa in soil, though the weather in some areas may reduce survival of overwintering pupae.
 The temperatures in northern Colorado are not suitable for winter survival and are repopulated each growing season after moths emerge and migrate north from overwintering sites.
-The moths actively lay eggs on host plants in the summer.
-There are two generations each year, possibly more depending on temperature.
+The moths are nocturnal and can often be found resting beneath foliage during the day.

 Injury